MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-operate-my-service.md

 don't have to be followed explicitly and might not be applicable, depending on the nature of the issue.

-1. **Validate service health:** The issue a user might be experiencing can be related to an event that negatively affects the Teams service or itsdependent services.
+1. **Validate service health:** The issue a user might be experiencing can be related to an event that negatively affects the Teams service or its dependent services.
 As a first step, we recommend that you confirm there are no active service issues.
-Consult [How to check Microsoft 365 service health](https://support.office.com/article/How-to-check-Office-365-service-health-932AD3AD-533C-418A-B938-6E44E8BC33B0).
+Consult [How to check Microsoft 365 service health](https://docs.microsoft.com/office365/enterprise/view-service-health).
 Remember to check for the status of dependent services (for example, Exchange, SharePoint, OneDrive for Business).
 Monitoring for service health is discussed in more detail in the previous section, [Monitor service health](#monitor-service-health).

 2. **Validate client connectivity:** Connectivity issues cause functionality or sign-in issues in Teams.
 We recommend (especially for new sites or locations) that you validate connectivity to the service.
 Ensure the following [Office 365 URLs and IP address ranges](https://aka.ms/o365ips) guidance is followed for each site.
 You can leverage the [Microsoft Network Assessment Tool](https://www.microsoft.com/download/details.aspx?id=53885) to perform a connectivity test to validate that the media ports have been opened correctly for Teams capabilities.
 Detailed steps on how to run the connectivity tests are provided in the [network readiness](prepare-network.md) guidance.